 Longdown Activity Farm has an excellent Health and Safety record and adheres to the latest advice from HSE, DEFRA and New Forest District Council Environmental Health Department at all times.
-To complement our plentiful hand-washing facilities, we have a number hand scanner called ‘The Germinator’ which checks that hands have been washed adequately and make hand hygiene fun for the children.
+To complement our plentiful hand-washing facilities, we have a hand scanner called ‘The Germinator’ which checks that hands have been washed adequately and makes hand hygiene fun for the children.

 Topics Covered in the Farm Tour

 1. When studying the cows and calves:

 Key Stage 1: Science: Life processes and living things.

 1b: Animals move, feed, grow, use their senses and reproduce.

 2b: Animals need food and water to stay alive.

 2f: Animals produce offspring which grow to adults.